-Better behavior: Training teaches your dog good manners and helps prevent bad behavior, such as jumping on people or chewing on furniture.
+Better Behavior: Training teaches your dog good manners and helps prevent bad behavior, such as jumping on people or chewing on furniture.

-Basic Obedience Commands
+Basic Obedience Commands For Dog Training

 Dogs are known as man’s best friend and for a good reason.
 They are loyal, affectionate, and intelligent animals that bring joy and companionship to their owners.
 However, without proper training, dogs can be difficult to handle and may even become a danger to themselves and others.
 Basic obedience training is crucial for every dog, as it helps establish a positive relationship between the dog and its owner while ensuring the safety of everyone involved.
 In this article, we will cover some of the most important basic obedience commands that every dog owner should teach their pet.

 The “Sit” command is one of the easiest commands to teach your dog.
 It is a fundamental command and will be the basis for other training commands.
 To teach your dog to sit, start by holding a treat close to your dog’s nose.
 Then, raise your hand so that your dog follows the treat with their head and causes their bottom to lower to the ground.
 Once your dog is in the sitting position, say the word “Sit” and give them the treat.

 The “Come” command is an essential command that helps to ensure the safety of your dog.
 It is used to call your dog to you when they are running away, chasing after something, or in any other situation that requires them to return to you.
 To teach your dog to come when called, start by calling their name and then saying the word “Come” in a friendly tone.
 When your dog comes to you, reward them with a treat or praise.